|American Coal Users' Group Committees|

-Only current PRB Coal Users' Group Members serve on committees to support the board of directors in capturing or developing industry best practices and/or assisting with periodic reviews.
+Only current American Coal Users' Group Members serve on committees to support the board of directors in capturing or developing industry best practices and/or assisting with periodic reviews.

 Boiler Cleaning Guidelines Committee: Proper boiler operations and use of boiler cleaning equipment are major issues on sub bituminous coal units, especially those units which were originally designed to burn high BTU bituminous coals.
 The intent of the Boiler Cleaning Guidelines is to assist efforts in achieving and maintaining efficient boiler operations no matter of the boiler design.
 This committee performs a periodic review of the existing guidelines and provides input for its improvement.

 Fuel Yard Electrical Systems Recommended Practices Committee: This committee captured industry recommended practices to assist in a greater understanding of electrical best practices and hazardous area classifications as they relate to the use and handling of sub bituminous coal and performs periodical reviews.
 This document is an overview of nationally recognized codes and standards that assists in determining and applying applicable practices.

 Fire Protection - Bunkers and Silos Committee: The information presented in the Fire Protection – Bunkers and Silos guideline is used to assist the efforts to prevent and control fire within a bunker or silo.
 Three important areas are: Fire prevention and detection, fire fighting equipment and training, and fire fighting techniques.
 This committee performs periodic reviews to ensure the information contained is of latest technology and practices.